relaycorp/awala-endpoint-internet/docs/install.md

 The app comprises two HTTP servers and a bootstrapping script that should be run on each deployment.
 They're all distributed in the same Docker image: [`ghcr.io/relaycorp/awala-endpoint`](https://github.com/relaycorp/awala-endpoint-internet/pkgs/container/awala-endpoint).

+If you're deploying the app to Google Cloud Platform, you should use the official module [`relaycorp/awala-endpoint/google`](https://registry.terraform.io/modules/relaycorp/awala-endpoint/google/latest).

 ## Containers

 ### PoHTTP server